 Bryan Ireton serves as the Chief Operating Officer for the Americas SBU of Capgemini.
 He has 30 years of professional experience in the IT industry, most recently as CEO of Atos North America.
-He also had a lengthy career at Accenture where he served in a variety of roles including most recently as Director of Operations for Financial Services across North America.
+He also had a lengthy career at Accenture where he served in a variety of roles including director of operations for financial services across North America.
 He also served as President of Accenture Credit Services and CEO of Accenture Mortgage Cadence during his tenure at the company.
 Prior to Accenture, Bryan held leadership roles in the telecommunications industry with both AT&T and MCI.

-Bryan is jointly based at Atos’ Regional Headquarters in Irving, Texas and his family home in Dublin, Ohio.
+Bryan is jointly based in Irving, Texas and his family home in Dublin, Ohio.
 He is married and has three daughters.
 He enjoys spending his free time with his family and is also a hovercraft enthusiast.

 - Michael Jenkins

 Michael R. Jenkins recently retired from AT&T, where he served as industry solutions vice president for AT&T. His region leads a global portfolio of accounts principally in the transportation, logistics, automotive and manufacturing industry with revenue responsibility more than $850 million.
 Partnering with his clients and global teams providing a full range of IT and network integration solutions, and mobility services, including strategic sourcing, security, IT transformation, professional services and call center applications on a global basis

 He has more than 25 years of experience working with most industries and government clients and has crafted several award-winning solutions to drive business value, improved net promoter scores and client satisfaction.
 Michael has been awarded the AT&T Chairman’s Award as a seven-time member to Diamond Club representing the top one percent of the company for business plan results and client satisfaction.
 He has also been awarded the AT&T Quality Award for forging an innovative Total Quality Management Program with clients and suppliers.